mikearino/myday.md/myday.md

-# Day Destroyer!!
+# Day Troyer!!

-When you ate a ton of trash and your buns about to blast its diaringus!
+When you ate a ton of trash and your buns about to blast its Ronald Rangus!
-Today was ASAAUGH DUDE HOW CARS
+ASAAUGH DUDE HOW CARS
-My favorite plac to visit is crimbus zone
+My favortitf plac to visit is crimbus HANG ZONE
 My favorift kind of car is a how cars
 The best kind of baf product is bubble salts for your crack pip so you can eat **SOME SHRIMP BOATS**